 When evaluating your education technology, make sure you ask the following questions:

 Technology that attends to each student’s engagement can function like an assistant teacher, giving you key information you can use to guide their learning.

 Does your technology interpret student understanding?

 The NITE framework asserts that teachers should interpret students’ understanding from their engagement with the technology.
-MATHia handles the bulk of that work by interpreting the students’ demonstration of their mathematical understanding at a fine-grained, knowledge-component level, then providing you with the conclusions.
-Teachers are not only notified when students need extra support, but also why by pinpointing precise knowledge gaps.
-As a result, teachers can easily discern between students who are struggling but making progress and students struggling but not making progress.
+The right ed tech handles the bulk of that work by interpreting the students’ demonstration of their understanding and providing you with the conclusions.

 Does your technology respond immediately to student performance?